pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ## Event listeners

-Attach listeners to `Subscription`, `SubscriptionSet`, or (for connection status) the PubNub client.
+Attach listeners to `Subscription`, `SubscriptionSet`, or (for connection status) the PubNub client to receive messages, signals, presence, metadata updates, files, and status events.

 ### Add listeners